2016 J. Lohr Gesture Zinfandel

 Be notified of future releases

-The brambly red fruit character of the 2015 J. Lohr Gesture Zinfandel is reflective of the terroir of the Willow Creek district of Paso Robles.
-Briary raspberry and dried cherry aromas with notes of hazelnut cream.
-Medium palate weight with black cherry fruit and tobacco on the finish.
+The bright, ripe red fruit character of the 2016 J. Lohr Gesture Zinfandel is reflective of the terroir of Paso Robles.
+Briary raspberry and dried cherry flavors are overlaid with baked blackberry and notes of hazelnut cream from French oak aging.
+This wine has a medium palate weight and leaves ripe fruit and tobacco on the finish.

 — Steve Peck, winemaker, red wines